 Every time I rub it on my face, I feel as if I imported water into my skin.
 The skin is soft and smooth and instantly looks younger.
 It never stops surprising me.

-Avocado oil has similar properties but there anti-inflammatory agents that help your skin stay smooth, strong, and elastic.
+Avocado oil has similar properties but also contains anti-inflammatory agents that help your skin stay smooth, strong, and elastic.

-Jojoba oil has also anti-inflammatory properties, reduces redness caused by drying and alleviates eczema and rosacea.
-It calms down the skin and contains vitamin E and vitamins B.
+Jojoba oil has also anti-inflammatory properties, reduces redness caused by drying, and alleviates eczema and rosacea.
+It calms down the skin and contains vitamin E and vitamin B.

 It seems that these three oils make a perfect combination to serve your skin the best.
 They somehow complement each other and provide your skin with all nutrients it needs.

 How To Use Amaranth Oil On Your Face